-Dean of Students:
+Dean of Student Affairs:

-The University's Dean of Student's Office is also available to assist students seeking alcohol and/or other drug rehabilitation services.
-606-218-5220
+The Office of the Dean of Student Affairs is also available to assist students seeking alcohol and/or other drug rehabilitation services.

 PENALTIES

 The intent of the following information is to provide knowledge of possible sanctions for citations and/or arrest for illicit drugs and/or alcohol use known to be available; penalties under federal, state, and local laws are separate from University sanctions for on campus conduct proceedings.
 Students who will seek professional license after graduation should note that some professional licensing agencies could consider alcohol and other drug convictions in determining licensure.